Product Requirements Document (PRD) Template + Examples

 • Competition: List some of the top competitors in this market and the names of their competing products.

 • Design: Describe how the product will align with the brand.
 Include information for dimensions, weight, colors, packaging, and presentation.
-You can also list out some branding adjectives like modern, durable, sleek, etc.

 • Environmental and safety requirements: Explain the expected operating conditions and regulatory standards it should meet.

 • Software architecture and data processing: Outline any firmware functions and algorithms that the product may need to operate properly.
-Give an overview of any cloud infrastructure it may need.
-If it has a smartphone application, define the app’s core features.

 • Cost and manufacturing: Specify the minimum order quantity for the initial product run and the annual expected volume.
-Define any target cost goals for manufacturing and preferred production methods.

 • Servicing and updates: Explain how to service the product.